 However, that would not happen immediately.

 Northeast Indian tribes located in the Ohio Valley had grown in power.
-The Iroquois Confederacy seemed to dominate the fur trade and were significant force that caused an imbalance in power throughout the region.
+The Iroquois Confederacy seemed to dominate the fur trade and was a significant force that caused an imbalance in power throughout the region.
 These tribes had pushed the Caddo tribe further south.

-Nine years later the War of 1812 broke out and many of the Southeast Indians took up arms against the Americans.
-The Caddo tribe stayed neutral which was fortunate for the tribe.
-Generals William Henry Harrison and Andrew Jackson crushed the British and the natives at many battles of the War of 1812 that would include: Battle of Tippecanoe, Battle of Horseshoe Bend, and Battle of New Orleans.
+Nine years later, the War of 1812 broke out, and many of the Southeast Indians took up arms against the Americans.
+The Caddo tribe stayed neutral, which was fortunate for the tribe.
+Generals William Henry Harrison and Andrew Jackson crushed the British and the natives at many battles of the War of 1812 that would, including the Battle of Tippecanoe, Battle of Horseshoe Bend, and the Battle of New Orleans.

 Due to the Caddo's neutrality and their importance as a source of information for the Louisiana Territory government, the US forces left them alone.

-But following Congressional passage of the Indian Removal Act of 1830 under President Andrew Jackson, the federal government embarked on a program of removal of tribes from the Southeast in order to enable American expansion.
+However, following the Congressional passage of the Indian Removal Act of 1830 under President Andrew Jackson, the federal government embarked on a program of removal of tribes from the Southeast in order to enable American expansion.

 In 1836, the Texans declared independence from Mexico and established the Republic of Texas, an independent nation.

-Pressures increased on the Brazos Reservation Indians to remove north to Indian Territory.
+Pressures increased on the Brazos Reservation Indians to be removed north to Indian Territory.
 Texans violently attacked a Caddo encampment just off the reservation on December 26, 1858.